 - an amount equal to the exempt gain

-- The garden is larger than half a hectare (approx. 1.25 acres) and is out of keeping with the particular size and character of the property.
-In other words, it is more than would need to occupy and enjoy the property based on current living requirements, not the need for land as existed when the property built.
+The garden is larger than half a hectare (approx. 1.25 acres) and is out of keeping with the particular size and character of the property.
+In other words, it is more than would be needed to occupy and enjoy the property based on current living requirements, not the need for land as existed when the property was built.

-- The garden (whatever the size) sold after the residence has sold, this would then taxable.
+The garden (whatever the size) is sold after the residence has sold, this would then be taxable.

 When the property is not occupied as the taxpayer’s main home any gain that arises in those periods of absences is taxable.
 However for some periods of absence are not chargeable, with only the excess of following periods being chargeable.